 When Mark decided to build a new house, it was only natural to hire Seth, a respected contractor in his church.
 As soon as excavation began, Seth discovered that the property sat on an old trash dump, which required him to do extra digging and back filling to create stable foundation footings.
 Seth asked for an additional $4,000 to cover these costs, but Mark refused to pay, arguing that the constructive bid was a firm contract.
 After a heated argument, Seth told his crew to pack up and leave the job site.
 Two days later, his attorney threatened Mark with a lawsuit if he did not pay all Seth’s costs .

 Word of their quarrel spread quickly, and before long members of the church were taking up sides and fanning the flames with judgmental opinions.
 Mark asked the elders to confront Seth for threatening to sue him in violation of 1 Corinthians 6:1-8.
 They declined to intervene, however, pointing out that the conflict involved legal issues and that they had no training in mediation.
-Mark was so disgusted with their timidity that he and his family left the church, taking three other families with them.
+Mark was so disgusted with their timidity that he and his family left the church, taking four other families with them.

 RW360’s leadership training and risk management resources are designed to help churches protect their flocks from these kinds of crises and can save churches hundreds of hours of pastoral care and thousands of dollars in legal fees.
 As Proverbs 27:12 teaches, “The prudent see danger and take refuge, but the simple keep going and pay the penalty.”